smedrec/smart-logs/.qoder/repowiki/en/content/Server API/Server API.md

 - Updated Section sources to include newly analyzed files
 - Added Redis connection error handling and logging improvements from recent commits
 - Updated error handling documentation to reflect enhanced logging practices in Inngest functions
+- Updated Alert Management API documentation to reflect breaking changes in alert properties
+- Added documentation for the removal of /alerts/board route
+- Updated alert property names from timestamp to created_at and acknowledgedBy to acknowledged_by
+- Added new section for Alert Management API with updated field mappings
+- Updated request/response examples to reflect new alert field names

 ## Table of Contents
 1. [Introduction](#introduction)